islomar/islomar.github.io/_posts/2025-03-16-questions-and-answers-bilbostack-2024.md

    - There are people who use [this tool](https://github.com/remotemobprogramming/mob) which might cover certain use cases (personally, I prefer not doing ping-pong and simply rotate by pomodoro, which is enough).
    - On the topic of pairing, this post is really good: [On Pair Programming](https://martinfowler.com/articles/on-pair-programming.html)

-1. **Can having too many micro-commits “dirty” the main branch?**
+1. **Can having too many micro-commits get the main branch "dirty"?**
-    - It depends on what is meant by “dirty.”
+    - It depends on what is meant by "dirty".
 What is always important is that commits have good messages, clearly describing the “why,” and of course no commit should break the tests.
     - That said, I believe it is more important to take small steps and have continuous feedback and flow than to maintain a supposedly “ideal” commit history.

 1. **Generally, it is required that a feature be complete before being pushed and they don’t want to see anything until it’s finished.
 Would trunk-based development be applicable?**